fandystar/ParkingLot-Node.js/README.md

 `ParkingLot()`: It is the main class which is used to initialize a parking lot.
 In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
 It has following methods:

 - `createParkingLot(slotsCapacity)` : Creates a parking lot with given input.
-It throws an error `Minimum one slot is required to create parking slot` if zero or negative number (n <= 0) is provided as an input.
+It throws an error `Minimum one slot is required to create parking slot`

     - `Minimum one slot is required to create parking slot` : When parking lot is not initialized.